christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 }
 ```

-I run the script above every time I want to debug or test my API's and I have pretty much stopped using Swagger UI
+This script is something that I have in all projects and I also configure git to ignore `.http` files, since I re-generated them multiple times a day.
+I basically run the script above every time I want to debug or test my API's and I have pretty much stopped using Swagger UI.